 A Commitment to Teaching and Training

-The CSO is distinguished by a long-standing, sustained investment in research training through research practice.
-Not only are the center’s scholars deeply invested in the Master’s in Sociology and teach classes in sociology at Bachelor and Master's level at Sciences Po, but the center has also internally developed a doctoral program with full and collective support for its graduate students.
-These students are directly involved in the center’s research programs and are fully integrated into the life of the CSO.
+The CSO stands out for its long-established, sustained engagement in research training through research practice.
+Not only are the centre’s scholars deeply invested in the Master’s in Sociology and teaching activities within the Sciences Po Department of Sociology, but the centre has also developed its own doctoral programme with full and collective support for its graduate students.
+These students are directly involved in the centre’s research programmes and participate fully in the centre’s activities and daily life.

-The CSO is also deeply involved in the workings of Sciences Po, where the center’s researchers hold important positions such as: Dean of Research, Dean of the School of Management and Innovation, Dean of the Doctoral School, Director of the Master’s program in Organizational Behavior and Human Resources, and Director of the Master’s program in Public Policy.
+The CSO is also deeply involved in the workings of Sciences Po, where the centre’s researchers hold important positions such as: Dean of Research; Dean of the School of Management and Innovation; Dean of the Doctoral School; Director of the Master’s programme in Organisational Behaviour and Human Resources; and Director of the Master’s programme in Public Policy.

-Many CSO researchers participate in the governance of the School of Public Affairs and the Urban School, while others oversee research programs at the Laboratory for Interdisciplinary Evaluation of Public Policies (LIEPP).
-Regardless of their affiliation (CNRS, FNSP, PU), all CSO researchers teach in undergraduate and/or Master’s programs.
+Many CSO researchers participate in the governance of the School of Public Affairs and the Urban School, while others oversee research programmes at the Laboratory for Interdisciplinary Evaluation of Public Policies (LIEPP).
+Regardless of their affiliation (CNRS, FNSP, PU), all CSO researchers teach in undergraduate and/or Master’s programmes.